kevindew/openapi3_parser/json-schema-for-3.1.md

 - quite common for arrays to be invalid if not unique (required, type)
 - probably want a quick way to get coverage of the methods on nodes
 - could validate that pattern and patternProperties contain regexs

+Bigger things:
+- OpenAPI 3.1 supports boolean schemas that are just a true or false value, this code doesn't.

 JSON Schema specs: